fitri/runpod-a1111-serverless-worker/README.md

 This worker is a RunPod worker that uses the Stable Diffusion model for AI tasks.
 The worker is built upon the Stable Diffusion WebUI, which is a user interface for Stable Diffusion AI models.
 </div>

+## DRAFT TOBE MODIFIED
+create a network volume and then create a pods from it, normal cheapest cpu pods will do then do git clone git clone git@github.com:fitri/runpod-stable-diffusion-webui.git stable-diffusion-webui

+then just create a serverless endpoint in runpod and point this repository with this branch

 ## Model

 The worker uses the Stable Diffusion model, which has been optimized for RunPod.
 This model is stored as a SafeTensors file, which is a format that facilitates efficient loading and execution of AI models.
 You may download the model file from the following link: here.